wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 > PROTIP: Become comfortable operating Consul by building several environments, in order of complexity:

-<a href="HCPDemo">A. On the HCP (HashiCorp Platform) in a SaaS cloud</a> (the easiest, most standardized way to use Consul)
+<a href="HCPDemo">A. On Hashicorp's Consul SaaS Cloud on the HCP (HashiCorp Platform)</a> (the easiest, most standardized way to use Consul)

-   - Use this to learn about day-to-day workflows.
+   - Use this to learn about day-to-day workflows

 <a href="#LaptopWay">B. On a macOS laptop using Docker</a>

+   - Use automation to install the Consult agent
-   - Use this to learn about CLI, API, GUI commands.
+   - Use this to learn about basic CLI commands, API calls, GUI menus

 <a href="#TheHardWay">C. In a single 5-node datacenter (with Kubernetes)</a>